indahouse865/TonsOfData/README.md

 ## User Stories or Use Cases

 (___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)
+"In order to get better as a player, I want to know my weaknesses so I use Tons Of Data to see where my gameplay is lacking.""
+"As a player, I want a better understanding of my damage output because I don't get a lot of kills" "As a person, I want to see growth for the time invested.
+I can track this growth, however marginal by comparing games and seeing the upward trends in my statistics."

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can add a summoner's data to the site
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can download more recent data for a summoner
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can more closely inspect the metrics of an individual game
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can view the best individual statistics for a summoner
+7. as a user, I can compare the metrics of 2 recent games a summoner has played

 ## Research Topics